This document was added 02/06/2020.

 First stage sample selection

-A probability sample of employing businesses (ABN/TAU units) is drawn from the ABS Business Register using the process outlined in Chapter 23.
+A probability sample of employing businesses (ABN/TAU units) is drawn from the ABS Business Register using the process outlined in the Methods Used in ABS Business Surveys chapter.
 Variables used to stratify the survey frame at stage one of the sample selection are:

 Strata on the survey frame that are completely enumerated include those containing selection units with benchmark employment greater than a set cut off (this cut off will vary for different states/territories), and strata with a very small number of selection units in the population.

-In addition to constraints outlined in Chapter 23, sample selection is constrained by the need to minimise overlap with the quarterly Survey of Average Weekly Earnings (AWE), for businesses with less than 20 employees.
+In addition to constraints outlined in the Methods Used in ABS Business Surveys chapter, sample selection is constrained by the need to minimise overlap with the biannual Survey of Average Weekly Earnings (AWE), for businesses with less than 20 employees.